April 25, 2017

-What if I told you last September that the Islanders were a bubble playoff team?
+What if I told you last September that the New York Islanders were a bubble playoff team?
 You’d have said “Dude, 95 points?
 One win away from playoffs?
 You’re crazy.”
 And you would have every reason to feel that way.

 I have a nemesis- I’ll code name him Kool Aid Rob.
 And he probably hates me.
 But he and I go back and forth, and truth be told I respect his passion and vigor in promoting the Islanders.
 He’s a good, Garth Snowblowing kind of fan.
 Even wrote about him once.

 Last fall we were going back and forth with our usual banter and he asked me where I thought the Islanders would end up, after coach Doug Weight’s amazing run as a head coach.
 I told him Weight sucked, they had too many blow out losses in 2016-17, and that at best the Islanders were a playoff bubble team.

 Was It Wrong To Call The New York Islanders A Bubble Team?

 He called me an idiot.
 Stupid.
 Moronic.
 That’s actually a step up from him calling me the worst person ever, a title I somehow lost to @IslesRealist.
 But it didn’t hurt.

 And in October when the Islanders were playing somewhat ok, KoolAid Rob would remind me about my prediction.
 And I would reply “they give up too many shots.”
 And he would call me a moron.

 And in November, when the Isles were scoring 43 goals a game, KoolAidRob would remind me that the Islanders were dominating the goals for category in the entire league.
 And I said to him “They let up too many shots.”
 And he insulted me yet again, told me my kids should hate me, all the stuff you’d expect from a professional #IslesKoolAid chugger.